 Sponsor has three (3) devices of the kind included in this ARTG entry with three different UPIs.

-- Submit an application for appropriate TGA conformity assessment certificate for all three devices of the kind you have in your Class IIb ARTG entry before 1 May 2019;
+- Submit an application for appropriate TGA conformity assessment certificate for all three devices of the kind you have in your Class IIb ARTG entrybefore 1 December 2021

 - Submit three Class III applications for inclusion of each individual surgical mesh (individual UPI) in ARTG by no later than 1 December 2021 or up to six months after the date of issue of a TGA conformity assessment certificate for the surgical mesh.

-If you meet both requirements within the specified timeframes, you may continue supplying your devices in Australia until all your respective Class III applications are finalised.
+If you meet either requirements within the specified timeframes, you may continue supplying your devices in Australia until all your respective Class III applications are finalised.

 If your Class III applications are successful, your respective surgical mesh devices will be re-included in the ARTG as three individual Class III medical device entries.